Encouraging curiosity in the workplace is a major challenge these days.

 We all know how curiosity feels, it’s the infuriating but irresistible feeling we get from a good cliffhanger or the excitement before we try that new Ben & Jerry’s flavour!
 It’s that sense of flow we feel when we’re engrossed in our work or throwing ideas around in the ultimate brainstorming session (Hollywood glassboard optional!).
 Put simply, it’s a strong desire to learn.

 Yet, how exactly is curiosity created?
-Why do some things get us as excited as hearing there’s a real-life unicorn shopping for horn polish in our local high street, whilst others leave us nonplussed?
+Why do some things get us as excited as hearing there’s a real-life talking axolotl called Gavin and he works in accounts down the hall, whilst others leave us nonplussed?

 The Information Gap

 Curiosity is partly down to what Psychologist George Loewenstein termed “The Information Gap Theory.”
 Intrigued?
 Well, this theory states curiosity is triggered when we become aware of a gap in our knowledge.
-It’s that feeling that we are lacking essential information that matters, responsible for FOMO syndrome.
+It’s that feeling that we are lacking essential information that matters.
+It’s like you’re getting FOMO for knowledge!

 I Type Curiosity